pathakanuj24/Anujpathak22/README.md

 # 💫About Me :
 🌱I'm currently working on an open-source platform & learning Ml algorithms.
-💬Ask me about Ml and Blockchain stuff.
+💬Ask me about Ml and Blockchain
 ✍I am also a medium Blogger I like to write articles about BCI & other upcoming technologies.

 ## 🌐Socials